SN 2022oqm: A Bright and Multi-peaked Calcium-rich Transient: Progenitor Models for SN 2022oqm

-Given the early classification as a SN~Ic (\citealt{2022oqm_class_Icpec, 2022oqm_class_Ic_2, 2022oqm_class_Ic_1, 2022oqm_original_discovery}; see Section~\ref{sec:observations}), we consider: Can SN~2022oqm be interpreted as the result of a CCSN, which is typically associated with SNe~Ic?
-In addition to the paucity of hydrogen, helium, and silicon spectroscopic features (the defining properties of the SNe~Ic class; see e.g. \citealt{Filippenko1997}), SN~2022oqm also shares overall photospheric-phase spectroscopic similarity to the population of SNe~Ic.
-It features \ion{Ca}{2}, \ion{Si}{2}, and \ion{O}{1} absorption lines similar to SNe~Ic (see Figure~\ref{fig:phot_spec_overlay}).
-SN~2022oqm also has a peak $r$-band absolute magnitude of M$_r=-17.37$~mag, very typical of SNe~Ic (see Figure~\ref{fig:delta_7_r}).
+Given the early classification as a SN~Ic (\citealt{2022oqm_class_Icpec, 2022oqm_class_Ic_2, 2022oqm_class_Ic_1, 2022oqm_original_discovery}; see Section~\ref{sec:observations}), we consider: does SN~2022oqm have a massive-star progenitor?
+During the photospheric phase, the spectra of SN~2022oqm are similar to those of normal SNe~Ic, displaying \ion{Ca}{2}, \ion{Si}{2}, and \ion{O}{1} absorption features (see Figure~\ref{fig:phot_spec_overlay}).
+SN~2022oqm also peaks at M$_r=-17.37$~mag, which is typical of SNe~Ic (see Figure~\ref{fig:delta_7_r}).

+Furthermore, the inferred ejecta mass for SN~2022oqm of $0.6~\rm{M_\sun}$ is only 1.2$\sigma$ less than the mean ejecta for SNe~Ic and 1.5$\sigma$ and 2.5$\sigma$ less than the mean ejecta mass for SNe~Ib and broad-lined SNe~Ic, respectively \citep{Drout2011}.
+The 84th percentile fitted ejecta mass ($1\sigma$ greater than the mean) is $10^{-0.2+0.12}~\rm{M_\odot}= 0.81~\rm{M_\odot}$; this is $\sim1\sigma$ less than the mean ejecta mass for SNe~Ic, and $1.5\sigma-2\sigma$ less than the mean ejecta mass for SNe~Ib and broad-lined SNe~Ic \citep{Drout2011}.
+The ejecta mass is therefore also consistent with that of the SN~Ic population.

-However, other observational properties are inconsistent with those of SNe~Ic.
-SNe~Ic are typically found in the galactic disk, often near star-forming regions, given the young ages of the high-mass progenitors \citep{blanchard2016offset}.
-In contrast, SN~2022oqm is found offset ($\simeq20$ kpc) from the center of its host galaxy, and at least 4 kpc from the nearest region of star formation.
-This is larger than the normal host-SN separation of most SNe~Ibc \citep{schulze2021palomar}. \citealt{Prieto2008} find that fewer than $4\%$ of SNe~Ibc at redshift $0.1\leq z \leq0.4$ are at more than $10$~kpc separation. \cite{schulze2021palomar} find no Type Ib/c SNe (from a sample of 154) with an offset $>20$ kpc.
-Larger separation SNe~Ibc have, however, been observed (see e.g., \citealt{gomez2019sn} for an exceptional case).
-Even accounting for the galaxy's physical size, SN~2022oqm is exceptional.
-SN~2022oqm is located $\simeq2.4$ half-light radii from the host center, which is greater than all Ib/c SNe (94 events) presented in \cite{kelly2012core}.
+Given the short lifetimes of high-mass progenitor stars, SNe~Ic are typically found in their host galaxy's disk, often near star-forming regions \citep[e.g.,][]{blanchard2016offset}.
+SN~2022oqm is found offset by $13.1$~kpc from the center of its host galaxy.
+This offset, while notable, is consistent with the population of SESNe.
+Comparing to the \citet{schulze2021palomar} sample of 151 SN~Ibc host-SN separations, the offset of SN~2022oqm is at the 97th percentile of all SNe~Ibc.
+SN~2022oqm is located $2.4$ half-light radii from the host center, which is greater than all but two SNe Ibc (121 events) in the \citet{kelly2012core} sample: SN~2002ap ($2.7$ half-light radii) and SN~2007bg ($3.6$ half-light radii), both broad-lined SNe~Ic.

-We mark the locations of SN~2022oqm, along with the two nearest clusters of star formation in Figure~\ref{fig:host_galaxy}).
-If one of these clusters is the natal source of the SN~2022oqm progenitor system, the required average velocity of the progenitor before explosion ($v$) can be derived from

-where $d$ is the distance between the closest cluster to the location of SN~2022oqm, and $\tau$ is the lifetime of the star.
-This gives